Literature & Music

 Lucy in the sky with diamonds

-John and Paul worked together on these songs, but Paul is credited chiefly for both.
+John and Paul worked together on these and other songs, but Paul is credited chiefly for both of the above numbers.
 “Fixing a Hole” came a month before “Getting Better” (though placed in reverse order on the album) and written after McCartney had repaired a physical hole in his Scottish farmhouse roof.
 Stated Paul, “This song is just about the hole in the road where the rain gets in; a good old analogy — the hole in your makeup which lets the rain in and stops your mind from going where it will.
 It’s you interfering with things.”

 And it really doesn’t matter if I’m wrong I’m right